habitat-sh/habitat/www/source/blog/2019-02-06-introducing-the-install-hook.html.md

 my export should override any settings in the plan's `default.toml` with the toml specified above.

-## Enabling the `INSTALL_HOOK` Habitat feature
+## Enabling the `INSTALL_HOOK` Chef Habitat feature

-The `install` hook is currently an "experimental" Habitat feature and must be enabled in order for any of the `install` hook behavior to run.
+The `install` hook is currently an "experimental" Chef Habitat feature and must be enabled in order for any of the `install` hook behavior to run.
 To enable this feature, set the `HAB_FEAT_INSTALL_HOOK` environment variable to any value.
 This must be set in the following contexts:

 * shell - to enable it for cli commands like `hab pkg install` and `hab pkg export docker`
 * Supervisor service - to enable the execution of any `install` hooks when the Supervisor loads an uninstalled package